nano6100/FEndProject/arcade game/README.md

 ## Game Story

-You are little boy who wants to go to the beach to play but in the way there are giant bugs try to eat you.
+You are little boy who wants to go to the beach to play but in the way there are giant bugs trying to eat you.

 ## How To Play